Honda Motor Co., Ltd. research snapshot

 Rating

-Global mobility franchise with profitable motorcycles and finance, offset by an auto-profit reset and high execution risk
+Global mobility franchise with profitable motorcycles and finance, a recovering technical trend, and an auto-profit reset that is still unproven

 Trend status

-Below the cited 50-day and 200-day moving averages, so the technical trend is unconfirmed
+Above the cited 50-day and 200-day moving averages, so the technical trend has turned constructive

 Informational use only.
 This page is not investment advice.